Israel Airstrikes On Gaza Strip Kill Pregnant Woman And Toddler, Hopes Of Cease-Fire Squashed

 Reports from the military wing of Hamas assumed responsibility for the rockets fired at Israel, saying that they targeted “enemy positions in the Gaza envelope.”

-The Telegraph quotes the Israeli military as saying that that they were “determined to secure the safety of the citizens of Israel and [are] on high alert and prepared for a wide variety of scenarios.”
+The Telegraph quotes the Israeli military as saying that they were “determined to secure the safety of the citizens of Israel and [are] on high alert and prepared for a wide variety of scenarios.”

 Nickolay Mladenov, the U.N. envoy for the Middle East conflict, reacted in alarm to the airstrikes, announcing that all sides should “step back from the brink.”